snowdrop/k8s-infra/kind/README.md

 ## How to install/uninstall the cluster

 The following bash script [kind-reg-ingress.sh](./kind-reg-ingress.sh) allows to :
-- Create/delete a Kubernetes cluster using the latest cluster version of the one you specify,
+- Create/delete a Kubernetes cluster using the latest cluster version as defined, or the one you specify,
 - Launch a local container registry using the port `5000`,
 - Set up an Ingress controller to route the traffic.